Aliases for PIGV Gene

 External Ids for PIGV Gene

 This gene encodes a mannosyltransferase enzyme involved in the biosynthesis of glycosylphosphatidylinositol (GPI).
 GPI is a complex glycolipid that functions as a membrane anchor for many proteins and plays a role in multiple cellular processes including protein sorting and signal transduction.
 The encoded protein is localized to the endoplasmic reticulum and transfers the second mannose to the GPI backbone.
-Mutations in this gene are associated with hyperphosphatasia mental retardation syndrome.
+Mutations in this gene are associated with hyperphosphatasia cognitive disability syndrome.
 Alternatively spliced transcript variants have been observed for this gene. [provided by RefSeq, Feb 2011]

 GeneCards Summary for PIGV Gene

-UniProtKB/Swiss-Prot for PIGV Gene
+UniProtKB/Swiss-Prot Summary for PIGV Gene

 Alpha-1,6-mannosyltransferase involved in glycosylphosphatidylinositol-anchor biosynthesis.
 Transfers the second mannose to the glycosylphosphatidylinositol during GPI precursor assembly.